Financial Services Compensation Scheme: Bank, building society or credit union insolvency

 The Financial Services Compensation Scheme (FSCS) protects eligible deposits held with UK-authorised banks, building societies, and credit unions.
-From 1 December 2025, the deposit protection limit will increase from £85,000 to £120,000 per person, per authorised firm.
-If deposits or savings are in a joint account, the amount of FSCS protection will be £120,000 per eligible person.
+From 1 December 2025, the deposit protection limit was increased from £85,000 to £120,000 per person, per authorised firm.
+If deposits or savings are in a joint account, the amount of FSCS protection is now £120,000 per eligible person.
 FSCS protection for deposits is free and automatic.
 If a bank, building society or credit union is deemed to be insolvent or at the risk of insolvency, FSCS will automatically pay compensation to its customers.
 In the vast majority of cases, savings are refunded in less than 7 days.

-The deposit protection increase which is due to take place on 1 December 2025 will be the first inflation increase for eight years.
+The deposit protection increase which took place on 1 December 2025 was the first inflationary uplift for eight years.
+It has been made possible only by Brexit, since when the UK was a member of the EU the guarantee limit had to be set at a sterling amount equivalent to EUR 100,000.

 Since 3 July 2015 some types of temporary high balances of up to £1,000,000 have been protected for up to six months.
-From 1 December 2025, this protection will increase to £1,400,000 for the same six-month period.
+From 1 December 2025, this protection was increased to £1,400,000 for the same six-month period.